JensJoschi/variability_timing/01climate_data/02processing/001data_conversion/readme.md

+# Contents of this folder

-The perl script 'conversion.pl' takes the NOAA GHCN daily dataset (daily weather data for ~50 ys, around the whole world), and extracts daily average temperatures.
-Details are in the first lines of the script.
-The output is saved as 'converted.txt', which is then processed further in the R script 'read_rawdata.rmd' in the folder 002/calculation_predictability
+* Conversion.pl is a perl script.
+It reads the NOAA GHCN daily dataset file by file (~100,000 stations), and extracts daily average temperatures.
+It removes all data flags, and saves the output in delimited format (using | as delimiter) Details are in the first lines of the script.
+* 'converted.txt' is the output of the PERL script (~0.5 gb, not on github)
+* 'read.rawdata.RMD' loads the text file converted.txt into the workspace, connects to the NOAA server to get a list of all climate stations, cleans the dataset and saves the workspace as Rworkspace.Rdata
+*'read.rawdata.html' is the same script in html
+* other files in this folder are not working (and not important)